BettercareHealth/bettercare/breast-care/0-1-titlepage.md

 A health professional's guide to the diagnosis and management of common breast conditions {:.titlepage-subtitle}

-Written by Jenny Edge and Dave Woods {:.titlepage-author}
+Written by Jenny Edge and Dave&nbsp;Woods {:.titlepage-author}

 ![Bettercare logo][logo]{:.titlepage-logo}